 For the launch of Barbasol's new campaign, we designed a press kit that was sent to influential men in the media.
 The kit consisted of various print materials, new creative work, T-shirts, and a can of Barbasol.
 We packaged everything in repurposed, screen printed ammo cans, and designed a hand-bound book mounted on a wooden board.
-All pieces were proudly designed and crafted in-house with sore hands. *Featured in Graphis Design Annual 2014.
+All pieces were proudly designed and crafted in-house with sore hands. *Featured in Graphis Design Annual 2014 and recieved a Gold honor at the 2014 Austin Addy's.

 Label explorations for Clyde May's Alabama whiskey.